dapr/quickstarts/tutorials/workflow/java/workflow-management/README.md

 ## Inspect the code

-Open the `Program.cs` file in the `tutorials/workflow/csharp/workflow-management/WorkflowManagement` folder.
+Open the [`WorkflowManagementRestController.java`](src/main/java/io/dapr/springboot/examples/chain/WorkflowManagementRestController.java) file in the `tutorials/workflow/java/workflow-management/` folder.
 This file contains the endpoint definitions that use the workflow management API.
 The workflow that is being managed is named `NeverEndingWorkflow` and is a counter that will keep running once it's started.

 ## Run the tutorial